LEDs-by-glowingkitty/GlowLight/README.md

 ![close case](readme/close_case.gif)

 Last, add the nuts to the bottom case and now screw the [bottom cover](https://github.com/glowingkitty/GlowLight/blob/main/3D%20printed%20parts/bottom%20cover.stl) to the bottom case.
-Optionally, tape four 22mm felt gliders to the bottom cover.
+Make sure the small dot in the cover is alligned next to the dot of the case.
+Optionally, also tape four 22mm felt gliders to the bottom cover.

 ### **Step 9:** Happy glowing